 It can be hard to focus on your writing when all you can think about is whether people will like it.

-Our mental editor quite literally stops us writing by continually interrupting our thoughts, criticising us and weighing up the risks involved in our ventures .
-Luckily, there is a remedy and it’s easy and quick.
+Our mental editor quite literally stops us writing by continually interrupting our thoughts, criticizing us and weighing up the risks involved in our ventures.

-We need to bypass our mental editor and the best way to do that is to write as fast as you can before it arrives on the scene to stop you.
+We need to bypass our mental editor and the best way to do that is to write as fast as you can before it arrives in your mind with loads of negative thoughts to stop you.

 The truth is, starting a story is pretty basic stuff and there is a really quick creative writing exercise to help you do this.